EmanuelCaires/TheJungle/README.md

 });

-# Conclusion
++ Conclusion
-The tests conducted on the JavaScript code using Jest aimed to verify the correctness of the game's functionality.
+The tests conducted on the JavaScript code using Jest aimed to verify the correctness of the game functionality.
 By testing the generateAnimal, checkAnswer, and resetGame functions, we ensure that the game operates as intended.
 Additional tests can be added to cover other functions or edge cases as required.

 The tests help identify and prevent potential issues, ensuring the reliability and robustness of the code.
-Regularly running these tests during development can provide confidence in the code's behavior and facilitate maintenance and future enhancements.
+Regularly running these tests during development can provide confidence in the code  behavior and facilitate maintenance and future enhancements.

-+ After all i felt that the site has hit the goals.The site responds nicely to all types of devices that was tested, the images look clean and sharp this allow user to navigaate easily throuth the site not puting the user off.

 &nbsp;